 Annual Healthy Farms Conference

-The 2016 Healthy Farms Conference will be on January 29th and 30th at the Lied Lodge and Conference Center in Nebraska City.
-We are also pleased to announce Molly Haviland and Beth Robertson Martin as our keynote presentations.
+The 2017 Healthy Farms Conference will be on January 27th and 28th at the Ramada Columbus Hotel And River's Edge Convention Center in Columbus.
+We are also pleased to announce John Ikerd & Greg Gunthrop as our keynote presentations.
 Find details below!

 We encourage the entire family to attend the conference.
 Special pricing and rates have been set to make the conference both affordable and accessable.
-Details can be found below!2016 Family Registration Form
+Details can be found below!2017 Family Registration Form

 Exhibitor and Sponsorships!